isabellelourenco/avenue-qa-challenge/testPlan.md

 ## Exchange

-Critical Functionality, user should be able to access the exchange to use the functionality to buy or sell real or dollar coins.
+Critical Functionality, user should be able to access the exchange to use the functionality to buy or sell BRL or USD.

 ### Pre-condition